-(Range from \$400-\$5775, subject to change) Grants are financial assistance awarded to students based on financial need and do not require repayment if you successfully complete your courses.
+Grants are financial assistance awarded to students based on financial need and do not require repayment if you successfully complete your courses.
 Grants consist of the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant (FSEOG), and the Cal Grant.
 Completing the FAFSA online at www.fafsa.gov is the basis for all grants and loans listed below.
-Make sure to add the appropriate Title IV school code for your home college (the college to which you submitted an admissions application):
+Grant amounts vary and are subject to change.
+Make sure to add the appropriate Title IV school code for your home college (the college to which you submitted an admissions application): Moreno Valley College: #041735 for the Cal Grant program (see our consumer guide for additional information on how to submit your GPA).